 The challenge: Grilling baby back ribs so that the meat is fall-off-the-bone tender while having a smokey flavor and a crispy outer bark.
 Impossible?
-I thought so, until I tried the ol' Texas Two Step
+I thought so, until I tried this method I call Texas Two Step BBQ Ribs.

 The Quest for Awesome Smoked Ribs

 Each summer in Chicago, there are no shortage of local ribfests.
 For those in the suburbs, yhe Village of Naperville puts on a huge ribfest and concert series, and, increasingly, each Chicago neighborhood is getting into the act.
 We’re only 4 smoke filled blocks away from one of the biggest, Ribfest Chicago.
 At each, the 3-bone sampler is the standard menu item and allows one to try a good 4 or 5 vendors and then vote for a winner.

 For years, I’ve tried to create my own competition worthy ribs.
 There are a couple of qualities that they all have: